FelixOnline/v2/content/articles/2013-10-20-ams-album-of-the-week-in-a-tidal-wave-of-mystery.md

  - /music/3904/ams-album-of-the-week-in-a-tidal-wave-of-mystery
 imported: true
 comments:
+ - value: >
- - JuliaHow cool are you You are rather young to have such an apepcriation for one of the masters Nice to know we have something in common I had all his albums when I was younger And I mean vinyl albums Wore them completely outEvery time I think  Wow hes out done himself   Brian aalwys surprises me and all his fans by writingsinging more beautiful music  He is so talented and as a  GREAT  compliment I find my 17 year old daughter who is glued 100 to her IPOD humming and singing his tunes often   KEEP WRITING
+     Julia,How cool are you!
+You are rather young to have such an apepcriation for one of the masters.
+Nice to know we have something in common.
+I had all his albums when I was younger.
+And I mean vinyl albums.
+Wore them completely out.,Every time I think Wow, he's out done himself , Brian<a href="http://rpaptp.com"> aalwys</a> surprises me and all his fans by writing/singing more beautiful music!!!
+He is so talented and as a GREAT compliment, I find my 17 year old daughter (who is glued 100% to her IPOD) humming and singing his tunes often .(: KEEP WRITING! (:

 # Article Taxonomies
 categories: